Everything you need to know about the advantages of GraphQL and how GraphQL queries work

-We use our CMA for CRUD—create, read, update and delete—functions since it exposes the ability to do so directly on Brightspot data models via GraphQL queries.
+Brightspot uses the CMA for CRUD—create, read, update and delete—functions since it exposes the ability to do so directly on Brightspot data models via GraphQL queries.
 This tool would be useful for creating something like, for example, an iOS widget for editors in your organization to perform simple tasks without having to log into the main Brightspot interface.

-Our CDA enables us to utilize GraphQL queries in order to fetch processed data from view models.
+Brightspot's CDA enables you to utilize GraphQL queries in order to fetch processed data from view models.
 Like the CMA, the CDA can also be used to perform CRUD operations, but its ability to specify business logic makes it useful for building APIs that are safe for third-party consumption.
 The CDA is also useful for delivering data to front-end experiences for end users, whether that be via website, native mobile app, or another kind of experience (think: Internet of Things).

 Let’s take a look at the CMA and CDA in action through the examples below.
-Or watch our exclusive on-demand webinar below to see examples of GraphQL action with Brightspot Senior Engineer Omavi Walker.
+Or watch Brightspot's exclusive on-demand webinar below to see examples of GraphQL action with Brightspot Senior Engineer Omavi Walker.

 How GraphQL works: Brightspot’s GraphQL CMA

 In the code snippet below, an Author content type has been built out.
 This content type has a few string fields, like First Name, Last Name and Biography.